 Note: students not complying with or meeting the expectations of the field experience may be dismissed from the field experience course and site without advanced notice.

-PROFESSIONAL PRACTICE IN COLLEGE STUDENT DEVELOPMENT
+PROFESSIONAL PRACTICE IN STUDENT AFFAIRS ADMINISTRATION

 GENERAL DESCRIPTION

 The purpose of this course is for students to gain full-time experience in a Student Affairs office prior to their internship.
 The practical experience is geared towards increasing skills, introducing students to new institutional cultures/environments and allowing students to explore various aspects of Student Affairs.
 Sites must be approved by the course instructor.